 But, as Brad Pitt asked in the baseball film, Moneyball, “How can you not be romantic about baseball?”

 Ok, that’s two baseball-related quotes.
 Sorry.
 I can’t guarantee there won’t be another.

 But, that does apply to teaching.
 How can you not be romantic about it?
 How can you not want to chase that feeling of teaching that magical lesson and making a lifelong impact?
 How can you not want to make kids feel like, as one of my colleagues like to say, they are coming to the best yearlong show ever.
 So, I do find myself writing with those magical themes in the background.
 And, sometimes, as that same colleague likes to tell me, my pieces can be a little “light and fluffy.”

 All of this came to me during the second day of classes this year.
-I was feeling good; I finally wrote a piece about blocking out and relegating the naysayers.
+I was feeling good; I finally wrote a.
 My colleagues were as positive as I have ever seen them.
 Many were excited about their creative activities to get kids to feel like they were a part of the community.
 It seemed like a magical time.
 My first day of classes were positive.
 Kids worked together, we chatted, and that was it.
 It seemed like they all left happy.